Enhancement for Robustness of Koopman Operator-based Data-driven Mobile Robotic Systems: Parametric Testing and Evaluation

 We compute the approximated Koopman operator using data captured when the robot is operating in open loop based on a random chattering linear velocity and angular velocity input signals.
 We perform $10$ such open-loop trials.
 The noisy training data set is created by adding disturbance in the position states $x$ and $y$.
 We sample the magnitude of noise for each state from the uniform distribution over the interval $c_1 = [0,0.25 \max(\xi_r)]$, $c_2 = [0,0.50 \max(\xi_r)]$, $c_3 = [0,0.75 \max(\xi_r)]$, $c_4 = [0,1.00 \max(\xi_r)]$.

-During testing, the robot is required to follow a semicircle trajectory for length $\frac{T}{2}$, i.e. $\xi_r = [\sin(\frac{2\pi}{T}t), 1-cos(\frac{2\pi}{T} t), \frac{2\pi}{T}]$.
+During testing, the robot is required to follow a semicircle trajectory for length $\frac{T}{2}$, i.e. $[x_r,y_r] = [\sin(\frac{2\pi}{T}t), 1-cos(\frac{2\pi}{T} t)]$.
 To avoid bias, testing trials are repeated for $10$ consecutive times for an average with the same training set.
-We compute the Mean Square Error (MSE) among all trials for the output trajectories (MSE$ = \frac{1}{n}\sum_1^N ([x, y]-[x_r,y_{r}])^2$) and for the direct prediction error (MSE$ = \frac{1}{n}\sum_1^N (\Delta u-(u(K_n)-u(K)))^2$).
-Results\;\footnote{As the magnitude of absolute value of error data under different level of noise is different, we divide the MSE with the true error to attain the relative one for authenticity.} are illustrated in Fig.~\ref{fig:results} and Fig.~\ref{fig:results_x}.
-It can be observed that, 1) our proposed method can approximate the prediction uncertainty because of noise with a small MSE (Fig.~\ref{fig:results}).
-2) When we implement the estimated uncertainty to a Koopman-based data-driven structure, our `\textbf{Proposed}' controller can drive the `Noisy' one closer to a desired trajectory.
-3) Our approach performs better as noise levels increase (which is our target).
-4) There appears to be a threshold on the noise level above which there may be no significant improvement (in the specific case considered here this happens as we reach the `$100\%$' noise level case).
-Further investigation along this line is part of future work.
+We compute the Mean Squared Error (MSE) for the direct prediction error of $u_x$ and $u_z$ as defined in~\eqref{eq:mse}, where the \textbf{prediction} term is $\Delta u$ and the \textbf{true} term is $(u(K_n)-u(K)$ and the results are illustrated in Fig.~\ref{fig:results}.
+We also obtain the difference among all trials for the output trajectories and show the results of position $x$ as well as $y$ in Fig.~\ref{fig:results_x}.
+It can be observed that, 1) our proposed method can approximate the prediction uncertainty because of noise with a small error (Fig.~\ref{fig:results}).
+2) When we implement the estimated uncertainty to a Koopman-based data-driven structure, our `\textbf{Proposed}' controller can drive the `\textbf{Noisy}' one closer to a desired trajectory.
+3) As the noise level increases, our approach performs worse in terms of the prediction error estimation while performs better when we use the estimation for control.
+4) Our algorithm remains bounded to the performance of the nominal controller (as the `$25\%$` noise level case in Fig.~\ref{fig:results_x}).
+Ongoing work focuses on implementation in different types of Koopman operator-based nominal controllers.